15 common decorating mistakes and how to fix them!

 Not incorporating color into your decorating can leave your room feeling flat and lifeless.
 Using too many colors without a cohesive theme can create a chaotic and unbalanced environment.

 Let’s find the sweet spot!
-Choose colors that not only match the room’s purpose but also resonate with your personal style.
+Choose colors that not only match the room’s purpose but also resonate with your style.
 By weaving these colors throughout your decor, you create a look that’s pleasing to the eye.

 Now, if you’re not ready to paint your walls a bold color, there are other ways to sprinkle in color.
 Imagine a striking sofa in a vibrant shade, stealing the show in your living room (focal point).